KIPAC/BootCamp/docs/macos_setup.md

 #### Anaconda

-You can download anaconda from here:
+You can download the macOS version of anaconda from here:

 [anaconda](https://docs.anaconda.com/anaconda/install/mac-os/)